wkoszek/lastpass-ansible/README.md

 Script `lastpass-ansible` in this project will let you unlock [Ansible Vault][] with the password stored in [LastPass][].
-This means you'll be able to run `ansible-playbook` and `ansible-vault` commands without being prompted for the password: it'll be taked from LastPass automatically.
+This means you'll be able to run `ansible-playbook` and `ansible-vault` commands without being prompted for the password: it'll be taken from LastPass automatically.

 You can keep your Ansible Vault passwords along with your other secrets in LastPass, and not worry about forgetting your passwords.